 7. MMA Heavy Bag

 You can practice every striking technique, which you can do with standard free standing punching bags, with an MMA heavy bag.
-In addition to these, this type of heavy bag also has handles for clinching and various other striking, grappling techniques in MMA.
+In addition to these, this type of heavy bag also has handles for clinching and various other striking, and grappling techniques in MMA.
 So these bags are quite versatile

 Some bags even have handles for you to do abs exercises.
 Depending on your physical level, you can increase or decrease the resistance by holding the handles differently.
 Is not this awesome?